Be kind ❤

 I see my friends in the industry getting judged a lot by complete strangers.

 But remember that everyone we see or meet is fighting their own silent battle we know nothing about.

-They may be struggling with mental health issues from anxiety to depression.
+They may be struggling with depression.

 They may be grieving at a loss of a loved one.
 They may be heart broken after a break up.

 They may be going through exactly the same or similar situations to you.

 So be mindful before you comment on people in a negative way.

 Be kind always.